Nagoya City Science Museum 名古屋市科学館

 Science has never been so fun

-With enthralling exhibits on various fields of science, interactive learning for children of all ages, and the world's biggest planetarium, Nagoya City Science Museum is exciting and informative.
+With enthralling exhibits on various fields of science, interactive learning for children and adults, and the world's biggest planetarium, Nagoya City Science Museum is exciting and informative.

 How to Get There

-The museum is a seven-minute walk from Fushimi Station.
+The museum is a five-minute walk from Fushimi Station.

 From Nagoya take the Higashiyama Line for one stop to Fushimi.
 If you're traveling from Tokyo, take the Tokaido-Sanyo Shinkansen heading to Shin-Osaka and get off at Nagoya Station.
 From Osaka, take the same line heading toward Tokyo.